-- Support in your area.
 We work with cancer support groups and centres across the country to ensure cancer patients have access to confidential support including counselling.
+Please call the Support Line on 1800 200 700 to be referred.

-See page 43 for more information. - Patient travel and financial support services.
+Patient travel and financial support services

 We provide practical and financial support for patients in need, travelling to and from their cancer appointments.
-There are two services available through the Society: - Travel2Care is a limited fund, made available by the National Cancer Control Programme, for patients who are having difficulty getting to and from their treatments while attending one of the national centres of excellence or their approved satellite centres. - Irish Cancer Society Volunteer Driving Service is for patients undergoing chemotherapy treatments who are having difficulty getting to and from their local appointments in our partner hospitals.
+There are two services available through the Society:

+- Travel2Care is a limited fund made available by the National Cancer Control Programme for patients who are having difficulty getting to and from their treatments while attending one of the national centres of excellence or approved satellite centres. - Irish Cancer Society Volunteer Driving Service is for patients undergoing chemotherapy treatments who are having difficulty getting to and from their local appointments in our partner hospitals.